I was totally unaware that dogs have dental problems. Is it common?

 Do I have to make an appointment for my dog to have a scale and polish?

-Yes, for the reasons detailed previously we prefer to see the dog before an appointment is booked for dentistry.
+Yes, we prefer to see the dog before an appointment is booked for dentistry.
 Then a general health check will be carried out and any laboratory tests arranged.

 How can I prevent tartar accumulation after the procedure?

 We will probably make an appointment for a check up a few days afterwards.
 Detailed instructions will then be given regarding home care.
 In the meantime it may be worthwhile getting your dog used to having his teeth brushed.
 Do this by using an old toothbrush dipped in his dinner or favourite food just to get him used to having the brush in his mouth.
 However we will explain the procedure of home care very fully and supply you with a useful leaflet.

 Do not use human dentifrice on any account.
 These are foaming products and are not meant to be swallowed.
 They are universally resented by dogs.